FredBonux/BonoCipollone/RASD/1 - Introduction.md

 eMSPs side shared phenomena
 SP1 - eMSPs request information about the charging points SP2 - eMSPs books a charging session
-SP3 - eMSPs receives information about the state of charge of the car
+SP3 - eMSPs receives information about the state of the charging session

 Charging point side shared phenomena
 SP4 - System authenticate the charging session